Hi there! Thanks for looking us up…and…

 Many years ago, I was teaching theatre at a high school in California and did a production of James Still’s And Then They Came for Me: Remembering the World of Anne Frank about Eva Schloss and Ed Silverberg’s experiences as teenagers during the Holocaust.
 Fast-forward twenty years: two former students who were in that play went to see Eva Schloss speak in Los Angeles.
 After, they talked with her about their lasting memories and the impact their research, the play and the response to the production had and continues to have on them.
 They emailed me with photos and the privilege and excitement they felt that night.

-Because of this meeting, Eva contacted me when she returned to London and emailed me to ask if I would take the play on tour in England.
+Because of this meeting, Eva contacted me when she returned to London and emailed me to ask if I would take the play on tour in the UK.
+This was in 2016.

 Reading the newspapers, I had been disturbed and upset for some time now about the rise of far-right groups in Germany, in France, here in England and the US.
 When I received Eva’s request, I realised this was my way to fight back for decency and acceptance and working together in our world, at least in my corner of it.
 And I said YES to Eva Schloss.